alex-lt-kong/the-nitty-gritty/c/08_synchronization-and-ipc/1_mutex-and-semaphore/README.md

   * POSIX semaphores provide a mechanism for process-wide semaphores rather than system-wide semaphores.
 So, if a developer forgets to close the semaphore, on process exit the semaphore is cleaned up.
 In simple terms, POSIX semaphores provide a mechanism for non-persistent semaphores.

+### Performance

+* According to this [link](http://ethan.tira-thompson.com/Semaphore_Lag_Time_Tests.html), time lag between setting a semaphore in one thread, and awaking each of `n` observing threads is on the order of 10 microseconds.
+(13 - 50 us to be more accurate)

+* On a GHz-class CPU, it means that it takes 13,000 - 50,000 CPU cycles to complete the semaphore signal

 ## Semaphore vs Mutex